google/pix-image-viewer/README.md

 # Limitations

-*   RocksDB only allows a single process to write to a single database at a time.
-Due to this, only a single instance will be able to run at a time with the default flags.
-Use the `--db_path=...` flag to point new pix instances at unique database locations.
+*   SledDB only allows a single process to manage the database at a time.
+Due to this only a single instance can run at a time *per database path*.
+A simple workaround could be to use ephemeral `--db_path=...` locations.

 # Tech